neroden/timetable_kit/timetable_kit/README.rst

 list_stations.py gets all the stations served by a particular train (in order).
 These are intended as utilities for designing your tt-spec files.

+make_spec.py > output.csv can be used to make a prototype tt-spec CSV file, but it *will* need to be edited by hand in a spreadsheet.

 NOTES contains various notes on things learned, work in progress, etc.
 TODO is my to-do list.